mlte-team/mlte/docs/docs/development.md

 We build documentation with <a href="https://www.mkdocs.org" target="_blank">`mkdocs`</a> and host documentation on <a href="https://readthedocs.org/" target="_blank">ReadTheDocs</a>.
 A webhook is set up in the MLTE repository to trigger an integration effect on ReadTheDocs when certain changes to the repo are made.

-We maintain a group of requirements for building the documentation under asthe `docs` optional group.
+We maintain a group of requirements for building the documentation under the `docs` optional group.
 They are installed if you follow the general instructions to set up the environment.
 But if you only want to build the documentation locally, install the requirements from this group, either in the same dev environment or a separate one:

 ```bash
 $ poetry install --with docs